Resources and Materials

 In our eBook, we define team culture, look into what effects your team’s culture, and also discuss how you assess and measure your team’s culture with the four DISC Culture Styles; Dominance Culture, Influence Culture, Steadiness Culture and the Conscientious Culture.
 We look at what characterizes each culture, what each culture does and does not value, discuss how different athletes will feel in each culture, and how to tailor your coaching for the unique culture of your team.

 We were recently asked why our magazine is called People+Sport and not the other way round.
 The answer is simple and reason deliberate, because people come first.
-Read about World Class Olympic and Professional Coaches, Real People in Sport, and Top University and Coach Education Programs.team.
+Read about World Class Olympic and Professional Coaches, Real People in Sport, Women leading the industry, and Top University and Coach Education Programs.

 The Big Book of Inspirational Quotes for Sport